Enicoo/Thesis/Determining The Key Parameters For Denoising A Gaussian Noisy Image Using An Image Denoising Algorithm Based On Human Visual Characteristics/Algo_with_output/README.md

     (512, 128), (512, 256), (512, 512), (512, 768), (512, 1024), (128, 1024), (256, 1024)
 ]
 ```
 The listed parameter combinations are the ones used in the paper.
-After initializing the parameter run the code.
+After initializing the parameter, run the code.